Jean de Vivonne: Portuguese crisis

-During 1580, the king's brother Alençon succeed in his negotiations with elements of the rebellion in Nederland for him to become their prince.
+During 1580, the king's brother Alençon succeed in his negotiations with elements of the rebellion in the Netherlands for him to become their prince.
 An agreement to this effect was signed on 19 September.
 This was a difficult situation for Henri as if he directly opposed his brother he risked throwing France back into civil war, but at the same time he could not afford war with Spain.
 Saint-Gouard assured Philip that Henri was entirely opposed to Alençon's 'despicable' enterprise.

-Philip entered Portugal on 5 December 1580 to receive the homage of the great nobility, in particular the duque de Bragança.
+Philip entered Portugal on 5 December 1580 to receive the homage of the great nobility, in particular the duke of Braganza.
 Saint-Gouard sent forth spies to inform him of Philip's progress into Portugal and actions in the country.
 On 16 April 1581, Philip was proclaimed king of Portugal by the Cortes de Tomar de 1581.
 The prospect of Philip's aggrandisement over Portugal was a great concern not only to the French crown but also the English.
 He established a general pardon, excluding only dom António and his chief supporters.
 On 24 June Philip entered Lisbon.
 During this period Saint-Gouard was learning of the abuses the French in Portugal were experiencing.

 In April 1581 Saint-Gouard voiced his dismissive opinion of the Spanish ambassador to France, characterising him as a 'little agent'.
 Back in France, the Spanish ambassador protested to Henri about the interception of his mail.
 Henri, who had the mail in his possession, only agreed to receive the ambassador after his cipher had been cracked.
 Receiving the ambassador, Henri postulated that his mail must have been stolen by Portuguese refugees in France.
 From here the affair escalated to such an extent that Saint-Gouard advised Henri in August to no longer allow the Spanish ambassador's despatches to be intercepted, as it left the impression in Spain that France could not control its population of Portuguese refugees.

 The French ambassador was little interested in remaining in Madrid to discuss affairs with Philip's minister, the cardenal de Granvelle and was determined to jump on his horse and join with Philip in Lisbon.
 He undertook no interviews with Granvelle for a year, the gravity of the political situation required he meet with Philip.
 He was disheartened that the other ambassadors in Madrid were not dissatisfied by Philip's coup in Portugal.